thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

    :local:
    :depth: 3

-You may enable and test |SOF| on a target machine or VM.
+You may boot and test |SOF| on a target machine or VM.
 Current target Intel platforms include: |BYT|, |CHT|, |HSW|, |BDW|, |APL| and |CNL|.

 Build SOF binaries